afnandamra/book_app/README.md

 Actual time needed to complete:

 ## Credits and Collaborations
-- Copied hamburger menu from [this site](https://code-boxx.com/simple-responsive-pure-css-hamburger-menu/)
+- Copied hamburger menu from [this site](https://code-boxx.com/simple-responsive-pure-css-hamburger-menu/) but didn't keep it